 If you want to have your criminal record expunged or sealed, your first step is to contact the Vermont Immigrant Assistance Project at Vermont Law School’s South Royalton Legal Clinic.
 If they tell you it is fine to proceed with a petition to expunge or seal your record, follow the steps on our web page about expungement.

-See our other web pages related to immigration:
+See our web pages on these topics: